cytidd/notes/notecards.md

 Of all a person's resources, time is the one thing inexorably diminishing.
 If only wasting time was seen as bad as wasting money.||
 50 years ago, anybody could be "smart".
 Today, if you're wealthy, it's assumed that you're "smart".
 If you're poor, it's assumed that you are "dumb."
 Intelligence predicates status.||
 It is difficult to find happiness within oneself, but it is impossible to find it anywhere else."|Arthur Schopenhauer|
-AI may be about to hit a J-curve, and accelerate the destructiive impact on the job market as we know it.
+AI may be about to hit a J-curve, and accelerate the destructive impact on the job market as we know it.
 Or, it isn't.
 The future is hard.||
 High IQ is luck.
 Smarts are not earned.
 It's a gift.||
 Clinton's "deplorables comment change the history of the world by peeling off the veil of the contempt for the uneducated."|Charles Murray|
 SAT was an effective brain drain from the hinterlands over generations. ||